IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 * Not calling this at all implies the default value of y which is 0.
 * Sets the origin-y coordinate of the created svg's [viewBox][w3c-viewbox] attribute to the specified value and returns the `lexiconRainbow` instance.
-* :warning: Setting this effectively shifts the viewBox down or up, potentially concealing other elements.
+* :-1: Setting this effectively shifts the viewBox down or up, potentially concealing other elements.
 There is no reason to call this method unless you deliberately want to offset.

 #### w [:link:](#w-link)[🔍][w]